 An “heirloom variety” or “heirloom seed” is an open-pollinated plant variety that gardeners have grown and saved seed from for many years–usually 50 years or more.
-Heirlooms can be plants that gardeners have passed along through the generations, one gardener to another or they can have a long commercial history–offered by seed companies since the cultivar was first created and introduced to the marketplace.
+Heirlooms can be plants that gardeners have passed along through the generations, from one gardener to another or they can have a long commercial history–offered by seed companies since the cultivar was first created and introduced to the marketplace.

-Heirlooms are plants that several generations of gardeners have liked enough to make sure they get passed on–so the benefits or advantages may be many–great flavor, easy to grow, pest or disease-resistant or all of these and more.
+Heirlooms are plants that several generations of gardeners have liked enough to make sure they get passed on–so the benefits or advantages may be many–great flavor, easy to grow, pest or disease-resistant, or all of these and more.
 Heirlooms have withstood the test of time and the demands of gardeners.

 Like many things, plants may come and go when it comes to popularity.
 Many heirloom tomatoes today have been “re-discovered”–that is they might have fallen out of popular use or acceptance as new plant cultivars were introduced and more widely distributed.
 These “new” heirlooms are just as good as they used to be–now they are regaining traction among growers.

-So are there benefits to open-pollinated heirloom tomatoes.
+So are there benefits to open-pollinated heirloom tomatoes?

 Hybrid Tomatoes Explained

 A hybrid is a plant or animal that is not like its parents: horse + donkey = mule, a hybrid.
 Two different species produce a hybrid.
 In the plant world, hybrids are usually made not by crossing two different species, but by crossing two different varieties within the same species.